TheProjectsGuy/MLHub/docs/models/lenet.rst

   pooling but there is a weight multiplication and a bias offset (the weight and the bias are learnable parameters).
 This is implemented as standard convolution with weights as ones and stride as the kernel size.
 The result is multiplied with a trainable parameter, added with another.
+The sub-sampling is implemented as the :py:class:`SubSamplingLayer <mlhub.lenet.models.SubSamplingLayer>` class.
   The input and output of this layer are of shape ``(6, 14, 14)``.
 - **C3** custom convolution layer: This is like the same convolution layer (like *C1*), but the weights of some input channels are masked off (set zero) so that not every input channel is connected to every output channel (the kernel